 *Subject to a $20,000 maximum benefit for 12 months from your first eligible date of program participation.

-†If your commercial insurance does not cover SILIQ or coverage is delayed or denied, you may pay $25 per month for SILIQ until coverage is approved or up to 12 months from program initiation.
+†If your commercial insurance does not cover SILIQ or coverage is delayed or denied, You may pay as little as $100 per month for SILIQ until coverage is approved or up to 12 months from program initiation.
 Subject to process requirements outlined in the Eligibility Criteria, Terms and Conditions.

 Uninsured patients are not eligible to participate in the instant savings program.
 These offers are not valid for any person eligible for reimbursement of prescriptions, in whole or in part, by any federal, state or other governmental programs, including, but not limited to, Medicare (including Medicare Advantage and Part A, B and D Plans), Medicaid, TRICARE, Veterans Administration or Department of Defense health coverage, CHAMPUS, the Puerto Rico Government Health Insurance Plan, or any other federal or state health care programs.
 Siliq Solutions instant savings cost support is determined by medication cost only.
 Amounts are not determined by costs associated with administration of the injection.
 Please see full Eligibility Criteria, Terms and Conditions.